node-js-libs/cli/README.md

 For more examples, see [./examples](https://github.com/chriso/cli/tree/master/examples)

+## Helper methods

+cli has helper methods for working with stdin and stdout

+    cli.withStdin(callback);        //callback receives stdin as a string cli.withStdinLines(callback);   //callback receives (lines, newline) - newline is autodetected as \n or \r\n cli.output(string);

+To spawn a child process, use

+    cli.exec(cmd, callback); //callback receives the output of the process (split into lines)

+cli also comes bundled with kof's [node-natives](https://github.com/kof/node-natives) and creationix' [stack](https://github.com/creationix/stack)

 ## Plugins

 Plugins are a way of adding common opts and can be enabled using